sxm13/lammps/doc/src/Build_extras.rst

 ---------------------------

-Building with the PYTHON package requires you have a Python shared library available on your system, which needs to be a Python 2 version, 2.6 or later.
-Python 3 is not yet supported.
+Building with the PYTHON package requires you have a Python shared library available on your system.
 See lib/python/README for more details.

 **CMake build**\ :